GULibrarySandbox/data-vis-basics/content/3-charts.md

 15. Close the pane.
 16. Change the fill colour for `Health` and `Sciences`, incrementing the colours in shades of grey (no border is required for grey shades).
 17. Change the fill colour for `Other` to `black` (no border).{% endcapture %}
-{% include card.md header="Rule 3 - No colour – use white/grey/blacks" text=text %}
+{% include card.md header="Rule 3 - No colour – use white/greys/black" text=text %}

 -----

 #### Tool: Chart Elements

 Many formatting commands are featured in the `Chart Elements` menu which is shown as a green “plus” sign beside the chart itself.
+Let's make some changes to these.

 {% capture text %}
 Legend